 A news article was published this week in a major UK media title suggesting that retailers are “using scare tactics and fibs” to encourage online shoppers to make impulse purchases.
 Taggstar pioneered social proof messaging in 2013, and we are passionate about the transparency and integrity of what we do.
 The retailers we work with trust us to deliver real-time, factually correct, error-free messages to their online customers, who can use this information to make informed buying decisions and shop with confidence.

 Social proof messaging is like a virtual sales assistant.
-Messages provide answers to the questions you’d ask an assistant in the bricks and mortar store, such as ‘how many of a particular item are in stock?’ or, ‘what’s the bestseller in this range?’.
+Messages provide answers to the questions you’d ask an assistant in the bricks and mortar store, such as ‘Which dress is the most popular? ’ or, ‘What’s the bestseller in this range?’.

 It works like this.
 Taggstar’s purpose-built technology mines the retailer’s own data, aggregates that data and displays it as factual messages on websites, apps and other digital channels.